ccdxc/sw/docs/apidef.md

 ### Gateway and API server Plugins
 This code generation step, generates plugins that plug into the API Gateway and the API Server.
 The directory structure is shown below.

-	├── Makefile
         ├── generated
+        │   ├── bookstore // --- One directory per package defined. --//
+        │   │   ├── example.pb.ext.go
+        │   │   ├── example.pb.go
+        │   │   ├── example.pb.gw.go
+        │   │   ├── example_doc.go
+        │   │   ├── example_endpoints.go
-	│   ├── doc.go
+        │   │   ├── example_services.go
-	│   ├── endpoint.go
+        │   │   ├── example_transport.go
-	│   ├── gateway // Code related to the API Gateway
+        │   │   ├── gateway //-- Gets plugged into the the API Gateway --//
-	│   │   ├── gateway.go
+        │   │   │   ├── example_gateway.go
-	│   │   └── rice-box.go
+        │   │   │   └── rice-box.go
-	│   ├── grpc
+        │   │   ├── grpc
-	│   │   ├── client // Instrumented gRPC client code.
+        │   │   │   ├── client //-- gRPC client bindings that can be used by clients --//
-	│   │   │   └── client.go
+        │   │   │   │   └── example_client.go
-	│   │   └── server // Code that plugs in to the API server.
+        │   │   │   └── server //--- Gets plugged into the API server --//
-	│   │       └── server.go
+        │   │   │       └── example_server.go
-	│   ├── service.pb.ext.go
-	│   ├── service.pb.go
-	│   ├── service.pb.gw.go
+        │   │   └── swagger //-- Swagger definition exported into the API Gateway and served from the API Gateway --// │   │       └── example.swagger.json
+        │   ├── exports //-- imports to facilitate API Server and API Gateway importing generated code. --// │   │   ├── apigw
-	│   ├── services.go
+        │   │   │   └── services.go
-	│   ├── swagger // Swagger Spec
-	│   │   └── service.swagger.json
+        │   │   └── apiserver
-	│   └── transport.go
+        │   │       └── backends.go
+        │   ├── manifest
-	├── impl // All handwritten code for hooks go here.
+        ├── hooks //-- All handwritten Hooks go in this directory --// │   └── bookstore.go
-	└── service.proto.
+        ├── protos //-- Protobuf definitions go in this directory --//

 All generated code is in the generated/ directory.

-All hand edited code goes in the impl/ directory.
-The below code is the bare skeleton needed in a .go file in this directory.
-If any hooks are to be registered, then the hook code and registration goes here.
+All hand edited code goes in the hooks/ directory.
+This is an optional step.
+When the service needs to influence the API server handling of specific APIs via plugins, the service owner can handwrite hooks and register them with the API server.
-    package impl

-    import (
-        "context"
-        "github.com/pensando/sw/apiserver"
-        "github.com/pensando/sw/utils/log"
-    )

-    func NewBookstoreV1Hooks() apiserver.ServiceHooks {
-        return &bookstoreHooks{}
-    }

-    type bookstoreHooks struct {}

-    func (r *bookstoreHooks) RegisterHooks(logger log.Logger, svc apiserver.Service) {}

 ## Controlling API server handling of requests with Hooks
 The API server allows the registering of the following hooks.
-All hooks are registered via hand written code placed in the impl/ directory.
-Please look at at sw/utils/apigen/example/impl/ for a reference implementation.
+All hooks are registered via hand written code placed in the hooks/ directory.
+Please look at sw/api/hooks/bookstore.go for a reference implementation.

 ### Message hooks
 #### Version Transform
 Messages can be transformed from the request version to the native version of the API server and vice-versa by registered TransformFuncs.
 Transformation functions are registered by specifying the from and to versions.
 Each registration is unidirectional.
-For example if a service creates a new version of the APi "v2" due to an incompatible change ("v1" being the original version), the service registers a transform function for ("v1" -> "v2") and a transform function for ("v2" -> "v1").
+For example if a service creates a new version of the API, "v2" due to an incompatible change ("v1" being the original version), the service registers a transform function for ("v1" -> "v2") and a transform function for ("v2" -> "v1").

 #### Defaulting
-If non stanadard defaults are to be applied then the a Defaulter function registered can mutate the object as desired.
+If non-standard defaults are to be applied then a Defaulter function registered can mutate the object as desired.

 #### Validation Function
 If semantic validations are desired then a validation hook can be registered.
 The Validate function returns nil when validation passes and an error when validation fails.
 If message validation fails the API request fails.